Priest Crafting Guide

 - Shadowreaper Anduin - Priority = MEDIUM: Shadowreaper Anduin is a solid late-game card that can clear powerful boards.
 Additionally, it can often shift the dynamic of games to allow you to go on the offensive and is crucial for decks like Mind Blast Priest.

-- Lyra the Sunshard - Priority = MEDIUM: Lyra the Sunshard is an extremely powerful card that is crucial in Spell Priest decks.
+- Lyra the Sunshard - Priority = LOW: Lyra the Sunshard is an extremely powerful card that is crucial in Spell Priest decks.
 It has the potential for very powerful combos when combined with cards like Radiant Elemental and Shadow Visions.